This Instant Pot venison roast is a the perfect weekend meal!

 - Rub salt and pepper over the roast.
 Use the Instant Pot to saute each side until the meat is brown all over.

-- Add the remaining ingredients and cook on high pressure for 15 minutes.
-You can use onion soup mix instead of raw onion with your potatoes and carrots to speed up the prep time.
+- Add the remaining ingredients and cook on high pressure for 12 more minutes.

-- Place the roast on a cutting board to rest for a few minutes before slicing.
+- Place the roast on a cutting board and shred using fork.

 - Serve and enjoy!